gtanczyk/genaicode/README.md

 ---

-The GenAIcode tool is designed to automate code generation tasks using Vertex AI, OpenAI models, and Anthropic's Claude model.
+The GenAIcode tool is designed to automate code generation tasks using Vertex AI, OpenAI models, Anthropic's Claude model, and Claude via Vertex AI.
 This tool is intended to enhance developer productivity by assisting with the generation of repetitive or complex code.

 ## Installation